AVEVA/CONNECT-data-services-developer-docs/content/communities/communities-manage-default-admins.md

 # Manage default community administrators

-Permissions for administration of a community are assigned to users through roles.
-By default, when you set up a community, administration permissions are assigned to three roles: Community Administrator, Super Admin, and Tenant Administrator.
-However, you can manage which roles in your tenant are assigned administration permissions by default.
+When [creating](xref:community-workflow-create) or [joining a community](xref:community-workflow-join), your tenant is prompted to assign community administration permissions to one or more role within your tenant.
+By default, community administration permissions are assigned to three roles: Community Administrator, Super Admin, and Tenant Administrator.
+However, you can manage which roles in your tenant are assigned these permissions by default to expedite creating or joining a community later.

 ## To manage default community administrators